umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/Using-Git/index.md

 14. Hit **Submit** and the push will start
 15. **Note** that when changes are pushing directly to a Live environment and you have more than one environment, the changes are not automatically extracted into the site
-16. Find a guide on how to do this, in the [Manual Extraction](../../Set-Up/Power-Tools/Manual-extractions) article'
+16. Find a guide on how to extract the files, in the [Manual Extraction](../../../Set-Up/Power-Tools/Manual-extractions) article

 You have now applied a hotfix to the Live environment.